Davide-Ettori/My_Shelfie-Distributed-Online-Game/README.md

 2. Open the root folder of the project
 3. For MacOS, Linux and Windows Poweshell: run the following command `cd "deliveries/Jar Files" ; java -cp App.jar it.polimi.ingsw.App` from there

-If you want to use the Window CMD run `cd "deliveries/Jar Files" && java -cp App.jar it.polimi.ingsw.App` instead
+If you want to use the Windows CMD run `cd "deliveries/Jar Files" && java -cp App.jar it.polimi.ingsw.App` instead

 If the `java` command does not work, you might need to install java locally from the oracle website